[Last updated May 2015]

 Transporting precious metals outside the US

-US passport holders cannot bring gold coins to or from Cuba, Iran and the Sudans and a few others.
+US passport holders cannot bring gold coins to or from Cuba, Iran and the Sudans and a few other places.
 Other than that, and as long as you comply with customs declarations and don’t break any commercial import or export rules, you can personally transport any amount of precious metals you like in and out of the USA.